 Dental Implants Usually Involve LOTS of Antibiotics

 Some will also do antibiotics during surgery.
-Getting dental implants, especially if you have other issues to address at the same time, can turn into an antibiotic storm that can have a years long negative impact to your health.
+Getting dental implants, especially if you have other issues to address at the same time, can turn into an antibiotic storm that can have a years-long negative impact on your health.

 Since I didn’t want to destroy my gut and crush my immune system as a side effect of the procedure, I looked for a biological dentist to minimize these risks.